 Q: What is the best treatment for perfectionism and imposter syndrome?

-There are multiple therapy approaches for addressing perfectionism and imposter syndrome, including Cognitive Behavioral Therapy, Emotionally Focused Individual Therapy, Relational Gestalt Therapy, and trauma-informed methods like Eye Movement Desensitization and Reprocessing (EMDR) and Internal Family Systems.
+There are multiple therapeutic approaches for addressing perfectionism and imposter syndrome, including Cognitive Behavioral Therapy, Emotionally Focused Individual Therapy, Relational Gestalt Therapy, and trauma-informed methods like Eye Movement Desensitization and Reprocessing (EMDR) and Internal Family Systems.
 Your therapist might pull from some or all of these modalities to tailor treatment to your specific needs.
 Common elements in these therapies that are especially helpful when dealing with perfectionism and imposter syndrome are: mindfulness practices to increase awareness, self-compassion to quiet the internal critic, and experiential strategies to help reduce fear of failure.